You want smart political talk without the meltdowns?

 You know, Jack Smith's name is in the news every day.

-Well, you know the one in the Hunter Biden case because that was the guy that's been investigating for four years that offered him a sweetheart deal and that let the statute of limitations run out, and the guy that the IRS whistleblowers claim uh that he said, and they wrote contemporaneous notes at the time,
+Well, you know the one in the Hunter Biden case because that was the guy that's been investigating for four years that offered him a sweetheart deal and that let the statute of limitations run out.

-uh, that he was the one saying that in spite of what the attorney general is saying, and he said previously said, he did not have authority to go beyond his his districts to to pursue charges and allegations against Hunter Biden.
+And the guy that the IRS whistleblowers claim that he said, and they wrote contemporaneous notes at the time, that he was the one saying that in spite of what the Attorney General is saying and he had previously said, he did not have authority to go beyond his districts to pursue charges and allegations against Hunter Biden.

-Oh well, oh no, how did that get in there?
+How did that get in there?

-So far it's not working, but they're going to.
+So far, it's not working, but they're going to.

-and and then this ad comes out, and it was like my father was killed all over again because George W. Bush didn't support hate crimes legislation, which was a total distortion of his position, because what he did support and and the dragging death of this innocent man was the death penalty, and and good for him for supporting that.
+dragging death of this man down in Texas, and then this ad comes out, and it was like my father was killed all over again because George W. Bush didn't support hate crimes legislation, which was a total distortion of his position because what he did support in the dragging death of this innocent man was the death penalty.

-But you know, the idea is that you can actually ascertain and determine what is in somebody's head.
+But, you know, the idea is that you can actually ascertain and determine what is in somebody's head.

 Now, unless they put it in writing, I'm not sure that you're able to successfully prove that beyond a reasonable doubt.

-Now, of the 41 crimes that were brought up in the in the Georgia case, you know, committed by various people, of the alleged eleven uh crimes, alleged crimes, uh 11 lists President Trump as defendant, and what we've now discovered in the Epic Times points out is they would require various forms of a criminal state of mind.
+Now, of the 41 crimes that were brought up in the Georgia case, committed by various people, of the alleged 11 crimes, alleged crimes, 11 list President Trump as defendant.

-In other words, that the perpetrator, in this case, it would be Donald Trump, and it would be probably the other people, the other 17 people charged, that they would be have a need to be aware that what they were doing was unlawful.
+In other words, that the perpetrator, in this case, it would be Donald Trump, and it would be probably the other people, the other 17 people charged, that they would have a need to be aware that what they were doing was unlawful.

-Well, how do you how do you prove that?
+Well, how do you prove that?

 The guy that would know it the best is Rudy Giuliani.